Web Analytics

 Step 2: Setting the Threshold

 Start by adjusting the threshold control.
-This determines at what level the soft clipping begins to take effect.
+This determines the level at which soft clipping begins to take effect.
 Begin conservatively, as pushing this too far can lead to excessive distortion.
 The goal is to maintain control while adding character.

 Step 3: Adjusting the Amount of Clipping